 Readmission

-Students who wish to return to Carthage College at a later date must fill out an Intent to Re-enroll form distributed by the Office of Admissions.
-This form must be completed three weeks prior to the start of the term for consideration for semester students and four weeks prior to the term for seven-week accelerated students.
-All requests for readmission will be considered by the Subcommittee for Academic Review and Recommendation.
+Students who wish to return to Carthage College at a later date must fill out an Intent to Re-enroll form distributed by the Office of the Registrar.
+This form must be completed three weeks prior to the start of the term for consideration for semester students.

 Institutional scholarships will be reinstated at the amount listed at departure.
 However, federal financial aid is determined through the submission of the most current academic term’s FAFSA form.
 Students should have received paperwork with additional information related to their specific package at the time of departure.
 Please contact the Office of Student Financial Services with any remaining questions.